-Valentine’s Day came a close second with 22 per cent of the votes.
+Valentine’s Day came a close second with 22% of the votes.

 This year we opened up the votes to include more flexible days, such as partners birthdays and the anniversary of the date a couple met.
-These dates still proved to be more popular than Boxing Day (2 per cent) with with 9 per cent of respondents choosing birthday and 11 percent recognising a lot of couples getting engaged on the anniversary of the day they met.
+These dates still proved to be more popular than Boxing Day, (2%), with 9% of respondents choosing birthday and 11% recognising a lot of couples getting engaged on the anniversary of the day they met.

 Sandy Moretta, Director at UK Alliance of Wedding Planners and owner of ternevents, shares her professional experience and insights into why Christmas is so popular for proposals:

 “Here at the UK Alliance of Wedding Planners we, and our members, hear the stories of many engagements which happen on Christmas Eve, or over the festive period.
-Certainly at ternevents, we take the majority of enquiries and bookings between January and March, soon after Christmas, then the Valentines proposals.
+We take the majority of enquiries and bookings between January and March, soon after Christmas, then the Valentines proposals.

 Are you planning on proposing too soon?

 When he/she thinks is the best time to propose